 Here are three simple ways to detect a refrigerant leak:

-• Bubbling and hissing noises.
+- Bubbling and hissing noises.
 A bubbling or hissing noise can often be made from an air conditioner that’s leaking refrigerant.
 The bubbling is air bubbles forming inside of the system and the hissing is the sound of gaseous refrigerant escaping!
+If this is paired with other symptoms, it could indicate major system issues on the horizon.

 No, Refrigerant Isn’t Toxic

 We want to clear something up today.
 Refrigerant isn’t dangerous to breathe in, nor is it going to cause any immediate side effects when you’re around it.
-That being said, if refrigerant is leaking into the rooms of your home, then we still recommend you call for immediate help and evacuate the premises.
+That being said, if refrigerant is leaking into the rooms of your home.
+This can be a sign of an impending problem like short cycling or compressor strain.
+Then we still recommend you call for immediate help and evacuate the premises.

 Refrigerant is denser than air, which means it fights against oxygen inside of your home when there’s only a limited amount of space.
 That refrigerant can push out the oxygen inside of your home and cause suffocation in certain situations.
 So, while refrigerant itself isn’t toxic, it can be a dangerous for your family if it’s leaking inside of your home.